HPInc/cloud_deployment_scripts/README.md

 The building blocks of deployments, e.g. a Domain Controller, a Cloud Access Connector, a Workstation, etc.

+## tools/
+Various scripts to help with Terraform deployments.  e.g. a Python script to generate random users for an Active Directory in a CSV file.

 # Deployments
 ## dc-cac-ws
 Creates a VPC with 3 subnets in the same region.
 The subnets are